 Here are a few strategies you can use to ditch bad habits and upgrade to a smarter money management lifestyle.

 Habit: I worry about my money, but I don’t keep track of where it goes

 Upgrade: Assess your financial routines

 Gaining a clear picture of your financial habits is the first step to improving your money management routine.
-Money Management International (MMI), a nonprofit financial education and credit counseling agency, offers an online calculator where you can add up all of your expenses to help you understand where your money goes every month.
+Use this online budgeting worksheet where you can add up all of your expenses to help you understand where your money goes every month.

 Habit: I avoid finding out my credit score

 Good credit is an asset.
 It can help you obtain loans, lower interest rates and approval for insurance or a housing lease.
 If you don’t know your score, Credit Sesame will provide you with it for free, and show you how various activities will improve or damage your score.
 For instance, paying credit card bills on time is one of the best ways to improve your credit scores.

 Habit: I want to save more, but I don’t know where I can cut back on my spending